Date: 2 June, 2016 - 9:30 to 17:00

 by Shehzad Charania*

 On 17 December 2013, Timor-Leste instituted proceedings at the International Court of Justice against Australia.
-The application related to the seizure and detention of “documents, data and other property” by “agents of Australia” from the offices of Timor-Lestes legal adviser in Canberra, pursuant to a warrant issued by the Australian Attorney General under the Australian Security Intelligence Act.
+The application related to the seizure and detention of documents, data and other property by agents of Australia from the offices of Timor-Lestes legal adviser in Canberra, pursuant to a warrant issued by the Australian Attorney General under the Australian Security Intelligence Act.
 Timor-Leste claimed that the material seized related to a pending arbitration in which the 2006 Treaty on Certain Maritime Arrangements in the Timor Sea was invalid because Australia had bugged the offices of the Timor-Leste cabinet room for a number of

 The same day, Timor-Leste submitted a request for provisional measures.
-They sought the delivery of the seized documents to the ICJ; information relating to, and destruction of copies made; and an assurance that Australia would “not intercept or cause or request the interception of communications between Timor-Leste and its legal advisers, whether within or outside Australia or Timor-Leste”.
+They sought the delivery of the seized documents to the ICJ; information relating to, and destruction of copies made; and an assurance that Australia would not intercept or cause or request the interception of communications between Timor-Leste and its legal advisers, whether within or outside Australia or Timor-Leste.
 Continue reading